GoogleChrome/web.dev/src/site/content/en/blog/why-coop-coep/index.md

 The
 [`noopener`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Window_features)
 attribute has a similar effect to what you would expect from COOP except that it works only from the opener side.
-(You can't disassociate your window when opened by a third party.)
+(You can't disassociate your window when it is opened by a third party.)
 When you attach `noopener` by doing something such as `window.open(url, '_blank', 'noopener')` or `<a target="_blank" rel="noopener">`, you can deliberately disassociate your window from the opened